Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Shaders.md

 ### removeSpriteShader(obj:String):Void
 Removes the given shader to that object, mostly a sprite to stop rendering from.

-- `obj` - The object tag name to remove the rendered shader.
+- `obj` - The given object tag name to remove the rendered shader.

 Example:
 > Removes the given shader from the object.